asmagill/hammerspoon_asm/guitk/element/README.colorwell.md

  * `state` - an optional boolean, specifying whether the colorwell element should be activated (true) or deactivated (false).

 Returns:
- * if a value is provided, returns the collorwellObject ; otherwise returns the current value.
+ * if a value is provided, returns the colorwellObject ; otherwise returns the current value.

 Notes:
  * if you pass true to this method and the color picker panel is not currently visible, it will be made visible.